AronDJacobsen/EEG_Data_Augmentation/README.md

-# 02466 (DTU): Project work on TUH EEG Artifact classification
+# 02466 (DTU - AI and Data): Project work on TUH EEG Artifact classification

 This project investigates...